smakus/Swift-Cache-Service/README.md

 # Swift-Cache-Service
-A simple cacheing service written in Swift for the cacheing of NSObjects and Codable.
+A simple cacheing service written in Swift for the cacheing of NSObjects (and hence, UIImage, since UIImages conform to NSCoding/NSSecureCoding) and Codable.

 General NSObject + NSSecureCoding, and Codable class implementation examples: